Toulouse: 20th and 21st centuries

 The epic of l'Aéropostale has written some of the most beautiful pages in the history of aviation in Toulouse.

 World War I brought to Toulouse (geographically sheltered from enemy attacks) chemical industries as well as aviation workshops (Latécoère, Dewoitine), which launched the city's aeronautical construction tradition and gave birth after the war to the famous Aéropostale, a pioneering airmail company based in Toulouse and whose epics were popularised by the novels of writers such as Joseph Kessel and Antoine de Saint-Exupéry (himself an Aéropostale pilot).

-In the 1920s and 1930s the rise of the Toulouse population was increased by the arrival of Italians and Spaniards fleeing the fascist regimes of their country.
+In the 1920s and 1930s the rise of the Toulouse population was increased by the arrival of Italians and Spaniards fleeing fascist regimes.
 Then, in the early 1960s, French repatriates from Algeria swelled the city's population.

-In 1963, Toulouse was chosen to become one of the country's eight "balancing Metropolis", regaining a position among the country's major cities that it had always had, but lost in the 19th century.
+In 1963, Toulouse was chosen to become one of the country's eight "balancing Metropolises", regaining a position among the country's major cities that it had lost in the 19th century.
 The French state then encouraged the city's specialisation in aeronautics and space activities, sectors that had experienced strong growth in recent decades, fueling economic and population growth.

 On 21 September 2001, an explosion occurred at the AZF fertiliser factory, causing 31 deaths, about 30 seriously wounded and 2,500 light casualties.
 The blast measured 3.4 on the Richter scale and the explosion was heard 80 km away.

 In 2016, a territorial reform made Toulouse the regional prefecture of Occitanie, the second largest region in metropolitan France, giving it a role commensurate with its past as a provincial capital among the most important in France.